telerik/maui-docs/controls/datapager/visual-structure.md

 - `First Page Button`&mdash;Represents the first page button.
 This button brings the pager on the first page of data.
 - `Previous Page Button`&mdash;Represents the previous page button.
 This button decrements the DataPager's current page index and brings it on the previous page of data.
 - `Numeric Page Buttons`&mdash;Represents a set of buttons that lists the available pages and allows the user to go directly to the desired one.
-- `Ellipsis`&mdash;The first and the last numeric buttons can display ellipsis instead of numbers when the pages are more than the rendered numeric buttons.
+- `Ellipsis`&mdash;The first and the last numeric buttons can display an ellipsis instead of numbers when the pages are more than the rendered numeric buttons.
 - `Next Page Button`&mdash;Represents the next page button.
 This button increments the DataPager's current page index and brings it on the next page of data.
 - `Last Page Button`&mdash;Represents the last page button.
 This button brings the DataPager on the last page of data.
 - `Page Sizes`&mdash;This area represents the available page sizes (items per page) that the end-user can choose from.